thedevengineersam/newton_v2/README.md

 # newton_V2
-Thinking in installing OpenStack automatically
+Thinking in installing OpenStack automatically.
 In coding...